SeattleDave.com

 Why Midtown is the Best Base

-• Location & Walkability: You are in the center of the action.
-Iconic sights like Times Square, Rockefeller Center, Fifth Avenue, Bryant Park, and the New York Public Library are all within a 10-minute walk.
+• Location: You are right in the center.
+Rockefeller Center, Fifth Avenue, and the New York Public Library are all a quick walk away.

 Good hotel near Times Square and subway station.

 The Sheraton Times Square is a huge hotel with dated rooms and average reviews.
-However, the location is fantastic for sightseeing: in the Theater District, a short walk to Central Park, and with a subway entrance (visible here) directly beside the hotel.
-Book it for the convenience, not the luxury.
+Book it for the location and subway access, not for the luxury.

 Top Hotels in Midtown (Times Square/Theater District):